william-spongberg/COMP30006-Project-1/README.md

-# Project 1: Process and Memory Management
+# Project 1: Ore Mining Simulator

 *Created for SWEN30006 Software Modelling and Design in Semester 1 of 2024 for the University of Melbourne.*